 You can create custom Giant Hoop-It-All™ in case the built-in hoop choices in Embird do not suit you.
-The following tutorial explains this process.
-When you add a new Giant hoop into Embird, the settings for this hoop will be saved to "C:\Program Files\EMBIRD32\GHIA.INI" file (or to "C:\EMBIRD32\GHIA.INI file if you are using version prior to Embird 2006) on your hard disk.
-If you send us this file, we will be able to include the new hoop to the list of built-in hoops in the next version of Embird.
+If you send us your settings, we will be able to include the new hoop to the list of built-in hoops in the next version of Embird.

 1 - Run Embird and click "Editor" menu to switch to Editor window.

-3 - In the "Hoop Size" dialog box which appears on the screen, choose "Giant Hoop-It-All™" tab and then click "Create" button.
+3 - In the "Hoop Size" dialog box which appears on the screen, choose "Giant Hoop-It-All™ - 2;" tab and then click "Create" button.

 4 - The "Custom Giant Hoop-It-All™" dialog box will appear on the screen (Picture No. 1).
 Measure several distances with the hoop attached to your embroidery machine and then enter the data into the boxes.
 All measurements are explained below.